Clean Buildings Roadmap

 Clean Buildings for Our Future

-The Roadmap charts a path for decarbonizing buildings while positioning them as strategic assets for the grid and the economic vitality of our state.
-It focuses on structural changes and strategic investments the state can make in the next five years to create the regulatory and market conditions needed todeliver a total clean buildings transition by 2050.
+The Roadmap charts a path for decarbonizing buildings while positioning them as strategic assets for the grid and Washington's economic vitality.
+It focuses on structural changes and strategic investments the state can make in the next five years to create the regulatory and market conditions needed to deliver a clean buildings transition by 2050.

 How We Get There

-The Roadmap calls for an expansion beyond existing codes and standards, clean energy grants, and voluntary state and utility programs.
-With more than three million homes and hundreds of thousands of commercial buildings, Washington’s building stock is simply too large to chip away at year after year with relatively small program budgets.
+The Roadmap calls for an expansion beyond existing codes and standards and voluntary state and utility programs.
+With more than three million homes and hundreds of thousands of commercial buildings, Washington’s building stock is simply too large to chip away at year after year with relatively small budgets for incentives and rebates.
 Business as usual will not get us where we need to go.

-The Roadmap includes six levers with 16 actions to transform the building sector.
-They are high impact, high leverage efforts mainly led by the state.
+The Roadmap includes six levers with 16 high-impact, high-leverage actions to transform the building sector.
 The primary focus is state action because the scale and ambition of the transition require a level of consistency, alignment, and coordination that is beyond the capacity of most local governments in Washington.

-For levers and their associated actions to be included in the Roadmap they must accomplish one or more of the following:
+For levers and actions to be included in the Roadmap, they must accomplish one or more of the following:

 • Cover a critical gap in the current building ecosystem

-• Focus on developing the institutional and market capacity to scale clean buildings
+• Focus on developing the institutional and market capacity necessary to scale clean buildings

 • Drive change for a significant portion of the commercial and residential building stock

-Together, the levers act as a 360-degree approach to transitioning all building sector segments, which align with Washington’s Clean Buildings Performance Standard Tiers 1 and 2 and an additional proposed Tier 3:
+Together, the levers and actions act as a 360-degree approach to transitioning all building sector segments, which align with Washington’s Clean Buildings Performance Standard Tiers 1 and 2 and an additional proposed Tier 3:

 • Tier 1 Buildings